Roehrkard/Equipment_Tracker_WebApp/README.md

 - Docker (todo)

 ### Running steps
-1. Open Terminal and access a MySQl instance
+1. Open Terminal and access a MySQL instance
 2. Copy and paste all the MySQL Database Commands
 3. Update application.properties with MySQL URL, username, password
 4. Open Terminal and navigate to equipment-tracker directory